 Mail Merge with Regions

 You can create different regions in your template to have special areas that you can simply fill with your data.
-Use the mail merge with regions if you want to insert tables, rows with repeating data to make your documents dynamically grow by specifying those regions within your template.
+Use the Mail Merge with regions if you want to insert tables, rows with repeating data to make your documents dynamically grow by specifying those regions within your template.

 You can create nested (child) regions as well as merge regions.
 The main advantage of using this type is to dynamically increase parts inside a document.
 See more details in the next article “Nested Mail Merge with Regions”.